Graham Ingels: Pulp illustrator

 Graham and Gertrude Ingels married when he was starting as a freelancer at age 20.
 He entered the U.S. Navy in 1943, and he began working that same year for Fiction House Publications, both in their pulp magazines and their comic book division.
 Black and white illustrations signed G. Ingels appeared in Planet Stories, Jungle Stories, North-West Romances and Wings.
 He contributed one painted cover to a 1944 issue of Planet Stories as well.
-For Planet Comics, he illustrated stories in the "Hunt Bowman" series and the "Aura, Lord of Jupiter" series.
+For Planet Comics, he illustrated stories in the "Hunt Bowman" series and the "Auro, Lord of Jupiter" series.
 He also painted a mural at the United Nations building.

 The Ingels had two children, Deanna (born 1937) and Robby (born 1946), who was named after a character created by child impersonator Lenore Ledoux for the Baby Snooks radio program.
 Artist Howard Nostrand, a friend of Ingels, recalled: